auto3t/docs/mkdocs/docs/movie/introduction.md

 # Movies

+!!! info

     Movie metadata is provided by [themoviedb.org](https://www.themoviedb.org/).
 Please contribute to this excellent database.
-To use this API, create your API key [here](https://www.themoviedb.org/settings/api).
+To use this API, create your free API key [here](https://www.themoviedb.org/settings/api).

 ## Production Status
 The movie production status is provided by themoviedb.
 That is refreshed with the movie refresh task.